Albertonodale/albertonodale.com/index.md

   descrition: After founding my first Startup at 22 and winning multiple awards in Europe, I hustled my way into a rapidly growing Y-Combinator company.
 Now it’s time to share my knowledge to help you crush it as well!
 ---

 After founding my first Startup at 22 and winning multiple awards in Europe, I hustled my way into working with a rapidly growing [Y-Combinator](https://www.ycombinator.com/) company.
-At [Close.io](http://close.io) I now help sales people all over the world increasing their sales.
+At [Close.io](http://close.io) I now help sales people all over the world increase their sales.

 By learning from the best in Silicon Valley, I’ve closed deals worth hundreds of thousands of dollars - now it’s time to share my knowledge to help you crush it as well!